martinrist/haskell-sandbox/src/ThinkingWithTypes/Chapter04/README.md

 ## Ambiguous Types

-- Using `-XTypeApplications` we can try to write a function that gives us the name of a type as a `String`:
+- Using `TypeApplications` we can try to write a function that gives us the name of a type as a `String`:

     ```haskell